tetsuo/tetsuo.github.io/articles/fortune.md

 #### Third-party code

-I adapted the `internal/database` package to support MySQL.
-The other packages (`memory`, `middleware`, `wraperr`) are mostly unchanged apart from some cleanup.
-There's also a small CLI tool under `devtools/cmd/db` to help with database tasks, and a trimmed-down `all.bash` script for linting and tests.
+I adapted the `internal/database` package to support MySQL, as well as the CLI tool under `devtools/cmd/db`.
+The other packages I borrowed from pkgsite (`memory`, `middleware`, `wraperr`) are mostly unchanged apart from some cleanup.

 ## Code